FAForever/wiki-pages/Development/Mapping.md

 >The above table does not include the specific names for less common terms, such as the names of elements of Gaea or WorldMachine, as those are defined in their respective tutorials.
 {.is-info}

+## The basics of mapping
+Intro on what is needed to create a map.
+Quick overview of all elements, mention necessary skills if required.
+Explain where creativity becomes important and where there is room for new stuff.

+>Anything below this point needs to be short on text and mostly link to other pages of the wiki.
+{.is-warning}
 # Tools and software
 ## Editors
 ### Ozonex Editor